burdettadam/marty-microservices-framework/docs/guides/MIGRATION_GUIDE.md

 - Legacy `marty_chassis` code removed from repository
 - Templates updated to use modern framework APIs
 - Documentation updated to reflect current architecture
-- Legacy files quarantined in `quarantine/legacy-templates/`
+- All legacy files have been completely removed

 ## Framework Architecture Reference